 When I hear about phones that get picked up and calls that get made in a rush when parents try to defend their child, I think that usually is the parent feels ashamed, that there is something not good enough in their child, which means there’s something not good enough in them.
 My experience as a psychologist is when shame is in play it is always good to talk about it, think about it, reflect on it, and see if it even makes sense before you act on it.

 So you can say to yourself, “Are there things my child could be doing differently or better?
 And how can I help her do them?”
 Or you could say, “My kid isn’t going to be everybody’s cup of tea.
 I am not going to be everybody’s cup of tea.
 So we find the people we enjoy and we spend the time with them.

 Video #3: Approach it as a Life Lesson.

-Transcript: As much as disappointments like this can be painful for you and your teen, you should take them as opportunities to offer your teen some of the best lessons you’re ever going to teach, and those are the lessons that life often does not go our way, that we all have to face disappointment and that’s not something that should stop us in our tracks.
+Transcript: As much as disappointments like this can be painful for you and your teen, you should take them as opportunities to offer your teen some of the best lessons you’re ever going to teach.
+And those are the lessons that life often does not go our way.
+We all have to face disappointment and that’s not something that should stop us in our tracks.

-In fact, when you look around at the adults who are the most successful and the most happy, they’re not people for whom things have gone perfectly; they’re people who know what to do when things don’t go right and can accept the fact that things aren’t always going to go right.
+In fact, when you look around at the adults who are the most successful and the most happy, they’re not people for whom things have gone perfectly; they’re people who know what to do when things don’t go right.
+They can accept the fact that things aren’t always going to go right.
 So, help your daughter make the distinction between things she likes and things she can handle.
-She may like going to parties, and she can handle not always getting invited to parties and it’s a real vote of confidence for kids to have their parents remind them that there are many, many things they can handle, even if they don’t like those things.
+She may like going to parties, and she can handle not always getting invited to parties.
+And it’s a real vote of confidence for kids to have their parents remind them that there are many, many things they can handle.
+Even if they don’t like those things.